Real Name | Michael Clarke Duncan |

 Early life

 Duncan was born in Chicago and raised in a single-parent household with his sister Judy by his mother Jean Duncan (a house cleaner) after his father left.[1][2]
-When he was younger, he wanted to play football, and tried out for the Chicago Bears of the National Football League (NFL), but decided to become an actor instead when his mother refused to let him play, fearing he would get injured.[3]
+When he was younger, he wanted to play football, and tried out for the Chicago Bears of the National Football League (NFL), but decided to become an actor instead, when his mother refused to let him play, fearing he would get injured.[3]
 He always wanted to act, but had to drop out of the communication program at Alcorn State University to support his family when his mother became ill.[4]

-Duncan's large frame—6 feet 5 inches (196 cm) and 315 pounds (143 kg)—helped him in his jobs digging ditches for Peoples Gas Company and being a bouncer at several Chicago clubs.[5]
+Duncan's large frame—6 feet 5 inches (196 cm) and 315 pounds (143 kg)—helped him in his jobs digging ditches for Peoples Gas Company and as a bouncer at several Chicago clubs.[5]
 Duncan also played basketball at Kankakee Community College and for one season for the Alcorn State Braves.[6]

-In 1979, he participated in the Disco Demolition Night at Comiskey Park, home of the Chicago White Sox, where he was among the first 100 people to run onto the field and he slid into third base.
+In 1979, he participated in the Disco Demolition Night at Comiskey Park, home of the Chicago White Sox, where he was among the first 100 people to run onto the field and slide into third base.
 During the ensuing riot, his silver belt buckle was stolen[7] while he was stealing a baseball bat from the dugout.[8]

 Career